NonymousMorlock/clean_architecture_code_generator/README.md

 - `entity`: Create a domain entity
 - `repository`: Create a repository interface
 - `usecase`: Create a use case
-- `cubit`: Create a cubit with states
+- `adapter`: Create an interface adapter with states

 **Options:**
 - `--type, -t`: Type of component (required)